Before he was killed by police, Hakim Littleton was trying to get out of Detroit.

-The complications and contours of his case bring the issue of police defundment into focus, she said, noting that had his community not been starved of resources, he could still be alive today.
-And it challenges the public to imagine a new reality, one where police don’t view shots fired as license to kill, but to apprehend and try in a court of law.
+The complications and contours of his case bring the issue of police defundment into focus, she said, arguing that had his community not been starved of resources, Littleton could still be alive today.
+And they challenge the public to imagine a new reality, one where police don’t view shots fired as license to kill, but to apprehend and try in a court of law.

 The 18-year-old says she’s had difficulty making sense of why Littleton was taken from her.
 Sure, she said, he made some bad choices, but she never anticipated they could have such grave consequences.
 Losing him to violence, let alone police violence, was not a thought that crossed her mind.

-With her dreams for their future snuffed out, White, who was the driving force behind the plan to move away — Littleton was adamant about only the destination — has resigned herself to staying in metro Detroit, at least for now.
+With her dreams for their future snuffed out, White, the driving force behind the plan to move away, has resigned herself to staying in metro Detroit, at least for now.

 “I just want to be near his family.
 It’s a comfort,” she said.
 “I feel like I can't really even leave too far from the street where he took his last breath.”